 - a) Since the player's name does not appear on the coach's list (roster), the fault lies with the coach, and the player cannot be permitted to play. - b) Since A5 is on the original list (roster), the player should be allowed to play after the coach receives a technical foul for the administrative error on the score sheet. - 5.36.2 Coach A intends to match Team B's starting line-up and insists that Coach B indicate the four starting players at the same time he does.
-Is Coach A permitted to see Coach B's starting line up before submitting his?
+Is the correct?